almightycouch/rethinkdb_ecto/README.md

 end
 ```

-Finally, in the repository configuration, you will need to specific the `:adapter`:
+Finally, in the repository configuration, you will need to specify the `:adapter`:

 ```elixir
 config :my_app, Repo,